FemaleGenderMod/FemaleGenderMod/README.md

 <details>
 <summary>10) Why are my settings not saving?</summary>

-You are playing on a Cracked Minecraft account or a server that has offline mode enabled.
-The player UUID's randomize every time you login.
-There is no fix for this other than buy the game, or enable online mode for the server.
+If you are using a cracked Minecraft account or playing on a server in offline mode, your player's UUID is randomized whenever you join the game.

+We do not officially support this, and as such there are no plans to fix this.

 </details>